 When March is coming in like a lion, head for this glass-topped botanical haven, where the weather is always in lamb mode.
 The conservatory houses 2 toasty acres of ferns, palms, cacti and thousands of other heat-loving species.
 It’s off the beaten tourist path west of the Loop but worth a stop to see one of the nation’s largest conservatories, and admission is free.

 Photo: Courtesy of Patrick L. Pyszka/City of Chicago

 Maple Sugar Festival: Kalamazoo, MI

 Get ready to get sticky.
-Every spring, more than 2,000 people head to the Kalamazoo Nature Center for one of its biggest events of the year: Maple Sugar Fest (March 11–12).
+Every spring, more than 2,000 people head to the Kalamazoo Nature Center for one of its biggest events of the year: Maple Sugar Fest (check website for 2018 dates).
 Visitors can feast on a pancake breakfast (dripping with real Michigan maple syrup, of course), maple cotton candy and ice cream drizzled with maple syrup.

 All that maple will fuel your hike around 14 miles of trails at the 1,100-acre property—one of the largest nature centers in the country.
 Go your own way, or join a naturalist-led historical maple sugar tour.